minkostaev/Std2Net8/README.md

 # Std2Net8

+Same code different framework
-Two C# library projects using the same code
+Two C# library projects using the same code in netstandard2 and in net8

+When switching working between project use rebuild to avoid errors